Beginner Artisan Sourdough Sandwich Loaf

 The best way to measure dough has proofed 80 percent in volume is to mark the volume of the dough in your container or bowl when you first mix your dough, then as the dough ferments you can more accurately assess how much it has risen in volume and when it’s ready to shape.
 Other signs of dough being properly fermented and ready for shaping include fermentation bubbles, a domed top, and springs back when you poke it with your finger.

 Note: if dough proofs over 80%, it’s best to bake same day.
-Overproofed dough won’t sustain an overnight refrigeration and runs the risk of being flat.
+Over-proofed dough won’t sustain an overnight refrigeration and runs the risk of being flat.

-Shaping the Dough
+Step 4: Shaping the Dough

 Lightly spray your work surface with coconut oil to prevent sticking.
-Also, spray your sandwich loaf pan with a bit of oil.
+Spray your sandwich loaf pan with a bit of oil as well.

-• Turn the dough out onto the oiled surface and gently stretch it into a rectangle about 9x 13 inches.
+• Turn the dough out onto the oiled surface and gently stretch it into a rectangle about 9×13 inches.

 • Fold one third of the dough over the center, then fold the remaining third over that (like folding a letter).